10 Things to Do in Paris in Summer

 Sun in Summer| ©David Brooks

-Tourist flow in Paris in the summertime
+Tourist Crowds in Paris in the Summer

 Tourists at the Eiffel Tower| ©David Brooks